kuangyu0801/cv-kuangyu/README.md

 		+ 加入demo 影片
 	+ cpx project cleasing
 		+ 整理報告（壓縮程式當檔案）

 ### SDN-4: Publish-Subscribe Service for Software-Defined Network, Java, REST API, HTTP
-- Developed a "Subscriber" Java application which can register energy measurement data subscription via REST API and receive UDP datagram from a publishing service by type and value.
+- Developed a "Subscriber" Java application which can subscribe to publishing service via REST API and receive UDP datagram from publisher.
 - Developed a publishing service, which can receive subscription via HTTP request (GET, POST,  DELETE) and perform content-based routing in OpenFlow network.
-The services is developed as a Java module in Floodlight controller.
-The routing algorithm is based on sorting and merging interval of encoded IP-address to minimize network traffic and reduce application filtering effort.

 - Follow-up: GitHub reformat
 - Jakson parser